Fine Dining in Hackney

 How they serve: Espresso, Filter, Whole bean retail, Subscription

-Liam Kelleher's natural-wine room on Lower Clapton Road in Hackney London, opened 2014, runs a wall-of-wine shop by day and an evening counter with a rotating chef residency.
+Liam Kelleher's natural-wine room on Lower Clapton Road in Hackney London, opened 2014, runs a wall-of-wine shop by day and an evening counter.

 Signature pour: Whatever Italian skin-contact white is on by the glass